A dual descent algorithm for node-capacitated multiflow problems and its applications: Algorithm

 \section{Algorithm}

-In this section, we prove the main result (Theorem~\ref{thm:main}) by presenting an algorithm ({\em dual descent algorithm}) to solve a nondegenerate instance of our multiflow problem.
+In this section, we deal with the lower right part of Figure~\ref{fig:outline} and present an algorithm ({\em dual descent algorithm}) to solve a nondegenerate instance of our multiflow problem, with proving of the main result (Theorem~\ref{thm:main}).
 We first show that the optimality check of a potential $(p,r)$, or finding a $(p,r)$-admissible support, is reduced to the submodular flow feasibility problem on a certain skew-symmetric network, called the {\em double covering network}.
 This extends the earlier result on the minimum-cost edge-capacitated multiflow problem by Karzanov~\cite{Kar79, Kar94}, in which the optimality is checked by the classical circulation problem.
 Partial adaptations of this idea to the node-capacitated setting have been given in \cite{BK08ESA, BK12}; but the full adaptation using submodular flow is new.
 Checking the feasibility of a submodular flow is reduced to the maximum submodular flow problem.
 We prove that the minimal minimum cut naturally gives a steepest direction at each potential.
 Then we obtain a simple descent algorithm mentioned in Introduction.